Muzzle blast: Detection

 Muzzle blasts can stir up significant dust clouds, especially from large-caliber guns when firing low and flat, which can be visible from distance and thus give away the gun's position, increasing the risk of inviting counter-fire.
-Preventive actions may consist of wetting the soil of the surrounding ground, having the muzzle brake vector the blast up and away from the ground, or covering the area around the muzzle with a tarpaulin to shroud down as much airborne dust as possible.
+Preventive actions may consist of wetting the soil of the surrounding ground, having the muzzle brake vector to blast up and away from the ground, or covering the area around the muzzle with a tarpaulin to shroud down as much airborne dust as possible.

 Gunfire locators detect muzzle blast with microphones and triangulate the location where the shots were fired.
 These are commercially available, and have been installed by law enforcement agencies as remote sensors in many high-crime rate areas of urban centers.
 They can provide a fairly precise location of the source of a shot fired outdoors — 99% to within 33 ft or better — and provide the data to police dispatchers within seconds of a firing.